The 6 Best OnDeck Alternatives

 OnDeck may be fast, but you can’t get any faster than PayPal Working Capital (PPWC) (see our review).
 The PPWC application is completely automated, which means the system will come to a lending decision within a few minutes from submitting your application; if you’re approved, funds are deposited in your PayPal account almost instantaneously.
 Although the fees can vary quite a bit, they’re generally very reasonable, and you will be able to choose from multiple offers so you get the one that works best for your business.

-For Merchants Who Are Overqualified For OnDeck: Lending Club and SmartBiz
+For Merchants Who Are Overqualified For OnDeck: Fundation & SmartBiz

-According to their website, the average OnDeck borrower has a well-established business.
+According to the company’s website, the average OnDeck borrower has a well-established business.
 Merchants who fit that profile might discover that OnDeck is the right lender for them.
 On the other hand, seasoned businesses also have a lot of other options to choose from.
-Two excellent options for well-established businesses are Lending Club and SmartBiz.
+Two excellent options for well-established businesses are Fundation and SmartBiz.

 |Visit the SmartBiz website|

 Most borrowers on this list offer medium- or short-term loans, which means they’re repaid in 5 years or less.
 SmartBiz (see our review) is a little different.
-This company is an SBA lender, but uses technology (and quality customer service) to speed up the notoriously slow SBA loan application process.
+This company partners with banks to offer SBA loans, but uses technology (and quality customer service) to speed up the notoriously slow SBA loan application process.

-SmartBiz is still the slowest lender on this list—you’re looking at a time to funding anywhere between a week and three months—but the lender is able to tell you whether or not you have a good chance of qualifying within a few minutes after applying.
-Additionally, they more than make up for the somewhat slow process by providing low cost, long term loans which you’re unlikely to find elsewhere.
+SmartBiz is still the slowest financier on this list — you’re looking at a time to funding of anywhere between a week and three months — but they will be able to tell you whether you have a good chance of qualifying within a few minutes of applying.
+Additionally, they more than make up for the somewhat slow process by providing low cost, long-term loans which you’re unlikely to find elsewhere.

-The stats above are the minimum requirements for the working capital/debt refinancing loan—the qualifications are a little more strict for the commercial real estate loan.
-For more details, read our full SmartBiz review.
+The stats above represent the minimum requirements for the working capital/debt refinancing loan; qualification guidelines are a little more strict for the commercial real estate loan.
+For more details, read our full SmartBiz Review.

 Between these six lenders and OnDeck, you’ve got a good chance of finding financing that is right for your business.
-Each offers their own type of loan; if you don’t know which is right for you, here is more information on each one:
+Each offers different loan products; if you don’t know which is right for you, here is more information on each one:

 - Installment loans (offered by Fundation, StreetShares, Lending Club, and Credibly)

-- Lines of credit (offered by OnDeck, Fundation, StreetShares, and Lending Club)
+- Lines of credit (offered by OnDeck, StreetShares, and Fundation)